kube-ns-suspender/kube-ns-suspender/README.md

 ##### **nextSuspendTime**

-When unsuspending a namespace a new annotation will be put on the namespace: `kube-ns-suspender/nextSuspendTime`: this annotation contains the date at which the namespace will be automatically suspended again (following the format [`time.RFC822Z`](https://pkg.go.dev/time#pkg-constants)).
-The default value can be tweaked with the flag `--running-duration` and the value can be edited manually.
+When unsuspending a namespace, a new annotation will be added automically: `kube-ns-suspender/nextSuspendTime`.

+This annotation contains the date at which the namespace will be automatically suspended again (following the format [`time.RFC822Z`](https://pkg.go.dev/time#pkg-constants)).
+The default value set by the controller can be tweaked with the flag `--running-duration`.
+The annotation value can also be edited manually if needed.

 > :memo:
 >